thaisaya/solo-project-landingpage/README.md

 This is not a coded application, but an agile simulation.
 You can:
 - Read all documentation via the [Confluence Space: Aromatherapy - Landing Page](https://thaisinatomi.atlassian.net/wiki/spaces/sol/overview)
-- Explore the backlog and board in shared [Jira Project link](https://thaisinatomi.atlassian.net/jira/software/projects/SOL/boards/68/backlog?atlOrigin=eyJpIjoiZjYzOTMzZThkOTcyNGUwZTkwYmNjN2VjMTdlZDMwZjgiLCJwIjoiaiJ9)
+- Explore the backlog and board in shared [Jira Project link](https://thaisinatomi.atlassian.net/jira/software/projects/SOL/boards/68/backlog?atlOrigin=eyJpIjoiZjYzOTMzZThkOTcyNGUwZTkwYmNjN2VjMTdlZDMwZjgiLCJwIjoiaiJ9) (screenshots included in Confluence)
-- To gain full access, please provide a valid email address that has access to Jira.
+  - *Note: Jira links are restricted.
+To request full access, please provide a valid email with Atlassian access.

 ## Tools
 - Jira Software (Scrum board and backlog)